-The COS Event Service architecture has two models of participant collaborations: push and pull.
+There are two models (i.e., push vs. pull) of participant collaborations in the COS Event Service architecture.
 This paper focuses on real-time enhancements to the push model, which allows suppliers of events to initiate the transfer of event data to consumers.
 Suppliers push events to the Event Channel, which in turn pushes the events to consumers.